Create and manage databases with the Database Service

 For all database cluster types, you can edit the primary instance properties:

-For PostgreSQL and Oracle database clusters, this form also allows you to add, modify, or remove database flags.
+For all database cluster types, this form also lets you add, modify, or remove database flags.
 The set of flags available is predetermined by GDC.
 See the Configure database flags section for more information.

 gdcloud CLI